activescott/serverless-http-invoker/README.md

       return expect(response).to.eventually.have.property('statusCode', 200)
     })

-The test above is a test of a Serverless function defined in Serverless.yml as follows:
+The test above is a test of a Serverless function defined in a `Serverless.yml` as follows:

     functions:
       hello: